 - Risk level of study.
 Can the study be reviewed using an expedited review procedure (minimal risk) or does the study require review at a convened meeting of the full committee?

 - Source of funding.
 Which institution is the prime awardee?

 - Location of human research activities.
 If research activities are not the same at both or all institutions, where will most of the contact with the research participants occur?

 - Personnel involved.
 Is the UCLA PI able to provide appropriate coordination and oversight of the study activities?
 What is the expertise of the personnel?
 Where is the primary appointment of the PI?

 - IRB expertise.
 Which IRB has the most appropriate expertise to conduct the review?

 How is an IRB reliance agreement documented?

-The UCLA OHRPP will facilitate communication with the relying or reviewing institution about UCLA IRB actions on the Human Subjects Research that is subject to the IAA, in accordance with its specific provisions.
+The UCLA OHRPP will facilitate communication with the relying or reviewing institution about UCLA IRB actions on the Human Subjects Research that is subject to the IRB Authorization Agreement (IAA), in accordance with its specific provisions.

 All relying UCLA investigators must complete a reliance registration in the IRB electronic submission systems for each study.
 The use of the IRB application provides the mechanism for the OHRPP to collect and track administrative and compliance requirements.